-The term non-negotiable check includes any check returned to the university marked "Insufficient Funds."
+The term non-negotiable check includes any check returned unpaid to the university by a bank.
 Failure to take care of the check within 72 hours after being notified, or further violations, will be grounds for suspension from Truman.

-Penalty for passing of non-negotiable checks . . .\$10
+Processing fee for non-negotiable checks ......\$25